-…related to the organisation of small farmers and food systems, SALSA project provides tools to guide decision-makers in enhancing the contribution of small farms and food businesses to food and nutrition security.
+… relevant to small farmer organisation and food chains, the SALSA project provides tools to guide policy makers in improving the contribution of small farms and food enterprises to food and nutrition security.

-SALSA effectively engages with stakeholders and decision-makers relevant to small farms and food and nutrition security, facilitating a dialogue that cuts across classical boundaries in research, policy and practice.
+SALSA has effectively interacted with policy makers relevant to small farms and food and nutrition security, facilitating a dialogue that goes beyond traditional boundaries in research, policy and practice.

-In order to achieve its goal – enabling small farmers and food businesses – SALSA project has a set of clear objectives:
+To achieve its objective – exploring the role of smallholder farmers and small food enterprises – SALSA has developed a set of clear specific objectives:

-- To thoroughly assess the current role of small farms and small food businesses in achieving sustainable Food and Nutrition Security (FNS).
+Detailed assessment of the role of small farms and small food enterprises in achieving sustainable food and nutrition security (FNS);

-- To evaluate the means by which small farms can respond to the expected increase in demand for food.
+Assess how small farms can respond to the expected increase in food demand;

-- To assess the capacity of small farms and small food businesses to contribute to FNS under alternative future scenarios for 2030/50
+Assessing the capacity of small farms and small food enterprises to contribute to FNS under alternative scenarios for 2030/2050;

-- To establish a Community of Practice and to enhance the use of FAO’s channels as well as European and African networks and platforms.
+Establishing a Community of Practice and improving the use of FAO channels as well as European and African networks and platforms.

-All this information will ground the recommendations for future laws and funding, to support a more integrated agriculture that reduces waste, uses fewer resources, and brings producers closer to consumers.
+All this information informed recommendations for future policies and funding to support integrated agriculture that reduces waste, uses fewer resources and brings producers closer to consumers.